aljrico/lagom/_posts/2018-11-29-first-r-package.md

 [![rstudio mirror total downloads](http://cranlogs.r-pkg.org/badges/grand-total/harrypotter?color=yellowgreen)](https://github.com/metacran/cranlogs.app)

 I want to present you my first **R** package, [already published](https://cran.r-project.org/package=harrypotter) in CRAN.
-It has been a very exciting and challenging process.

-Now I appreciate that the way packages are organized, and the existence and structure of CRAN is one of the highlights of `R`, and one of the main reasons of its supremacy over other languages.
+I have to say that has been a challenging but very exciting experience.
+I've learned a lot of stuff and now I can appreciate that the way packages are structured, and the existence of the CRAN is one of the highlights of `R`, and one of its strongest advantages over other languages.

 This package provides the first round of palettes derived from the *Harry Potter* film series.